mounchiliu/B.S.Project/readme.md

-This is my first SLAM system which is actually based on ORB_SLAM2 but without loop-closing algorithm.
-(There is some explanation of the whole algorithm in the code)
+This is my Undergraduate SLAM system which is actually based on ORB_SLAM2 but without loop-closing algorithm.
+I compared my project with ORB_SLAM and PTAM.

 I tried my project on TUM dataset.